“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Vice President of Enrollment Management

-Lisa Blazer serves as the Vice President for Enrollment Management.
-In this role, she leads strategic enrollment efforts, including oversight for Admissions, Registrar, Enrollment Technology, Financial Aid, International Admissions and Services, Online Learning Center, and Military Campus Operations.
+Lisa Blazer serves as the Vice President of Enrollment Management.
+In this role, she leads strategic enrollment efforts, including oversight for Admissions, Registrar, Enrollment Technology, Financial Aid, International Admissions and Services, Webster University Online and Military Campus Operations.
 In collaboration with academic units and university departments, campuses and partners, Blazer oversees the development and implementation of the University’s strategic enrollment plan, building initiatives to expand opportunities for students to attend Webster’s online and face-to-face undergraduate and graduate programs.

-Prior to joining Webster, Blazer served as the Associate Vice President for Enrollment Services at Texas A&M University and served in multiple roles at the University of Texas at San Antonio, including Senior Associate Vice Provost for Academic Innovation, Interim Vice President for Strategic Enrollment and Associate Vice President for Financial Aid & Enrollment Services.
+Prior to joining Webster, Blazer served as the Associate Vice President of Enrollment Services at Texas A&M University and served in multiple roles at the University of Texas at San Antonio, including Senior Associate Vice Provost for Academic Innovation, Interim Vice President for Strategic Enrollment and Associate Vice President for Financial Aid and Enrollment Services.
 Blazer is the recipient of the Alan W. Purdy Distinguished Service Award from the National Association of Student Financial Aid Administrators (NASFAA).
 She served as the 2016-2017 NASFAA National Chair, and served as president in state and regional associations.
-She earned her bachelor’s degree in piano performance from Missouri Baptist University, and her master’s degree in organizational development and her doctoral degree in education with a focus on organizational leadership from the University of the Incarnate Word in San Antonio, Texas.
+She earned her bachelor’s degree in Piano Performance from Missouri Baptist University, and her master’s degree in Organizational Development and her doctoral degree in Education with a Focus on Organizational Leadership from the University of the Incarnate Word in San Antonio, Texas.

 John Buck